diegomura/react-pdf-site/docs/installation.md

 yarn add @react-pdf/core
 ```

 Afterwards, you will need to install the correct bindings to target the desired platform.
-These came in three different flavours:
+These come in three different flavours:

 ```
 yarn add @react-pdf/node